joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 7. If everything up to this point is successful, we walk through the user's capabilities and remove all of the capabilities that do not appear in the `scope` claim of the access token.
 8. We set the `global $current_user` to the modified user object and return the user ID.

-## Manage WP users with Auth0

-In order for this system to work, we'll need the users in WordPress tied to users in Auth0.
-Thankfully we have a solution for that, the [Login by Auth0 plugin](https://wordpress.org/plugins/auth0/).
-Follow the [installation instructions](https://auth0.com/docs/cms/wordpress-plugin/install-login-by-auth0) (scroll down to the **Manual setup** section to connect the site to an existing database connection like the one we used above) and test the login process to make sure authentication is working.

-Once this is working, logins are handled with Auth0 and, on the first successful login/registration, the Auth0 user ID will be stored in the users metadata.
+With all of this in place, the rest of the WordPress request will keep the correct user in scope but only allow the capabilities that were found in the access token.

+## Check for WordPress Registration (optional)

+{% info %}
+One thing to note about this segment: the Auth0 Action needs the migration endpoint on the WordPress site to be accessible on the public internet.
+If you want to test this system out locally, you'll need to either skip this section or make your local WordPress instance available using <a href="https://ngrok.com">ngrok</a>, <a href="https://github.com/localtunnel/localtunnel">localtunnel</a>, or something similar.
+{% endinfo %}

-One thing we need to deal with, however, is what happens when a user logs into the external app and they don't have an account in the WordPress instance that serves the API.
-Without a WordPress account tied to the same Auth0 user, an access token will be valid but the WP API request will be rejected.
+What happens when a user logs into the external app and they don't have an account in the WordPress instance that serves the API?
+Without a WordPress account tied to the same Auth0 user, an access token will be valid but the WP API request will be rejected because the user cannot be found in the database.

-So we want to let applications that are requesting access tokens know if the user needs to register on the WordPress site first before the API call can be made.
+We can let applications that are requesting access tokens know if the user needs to register on the WordPress site first before the API call can be made.
 We're going to use an Auth0 [Action](https://auth0.com/docs/customize/actions/actions-overview) in the [Login flow](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow) combined with endpoints provided by the Auth0 WordPress plugin to send back a true/false flag in the user identity.

-{% warning %}
-One important thing to note here ...
-WordPress uses emails as a unique identifier and Auth0, by default, does not.
-If you are only using a single connection to log users in and that connection always provides an email address, then this will work fine.
-If, however, you allow users to log in with multiple connections that could provide the same email address, then you'll need to link those identities with their email address. <a href="https://auth0.com/docs/manage-users/user-accounts/user-account-linking">More information on this here</a>.
-{% endwarning %}

 First, we'll turn on the endpoints we need in WordPress.